wky/jos/lab4.md

 ---

 ##Ex.10, 11 User-mode Page Fault Entry Point
 The `_pgfault_upcall` routine in `lib/pfentry.S` is the one of the most sophisticated assembly code I've written in this lab.
 After the user defined `_pgfault_handler` returns, we must restore all general purpose registers, including stack pointer, instruction pointer and flags register to their trap-time state.
 The only way of transferring both control(`%eip`) and stack(`%esp`) back to the site that caused the page fault at the same time, is only achievable by pushing the trap-time `%eip` on trap-time stack, then call `ret` to hand over control.
+I would like to quote a bit of the code for clarity:

+    _pgfault_upcall:
+	pushl %esp        // function argument: pointer to UTF movl _pgfault_handler, %eax
+	call *%eax        // doing this because near jump does not support imm32 addl $4, %esp     // pop function argument addl $8, %esp       // pop utf_fault_va and utf_err off the stack movl 32(%esp), %eax // load the trap-time %eip to %eax subl $4, 40(%esp)   // decrease the trap-time %esp by 4, load to %ebx
+	// this is neccesary because i386 does not support `write to pointor in memory` movl 40(%esp), %ebx
+	movl %eax, (%ebx)   // store the trap-time %eip to (adjusted) trap-time stacktop popal        // restore the trap-time registers.
+	addl $4, %esp	    // pop the eip popfl        // restore eflags from the stack. popl %esp    // switch back to the adjusted trap-time stack. ret          // return to re-execute the instruction that faulted.

 `set_pgfault_handler` is much simpler, it allocates the exception stack if is called first, registers the user mode page fault handler using `sys_env_set_pgfault_upcall`.